Collection: Traditional Ketubahs

 However, Jewish couples can choose from multiple different Ketubah

-texts depending on their heritage, location, and values.
+depending on their heritage, location, and values.
 For example, the

 Rabbinical Council of America has its own text, while the United Synagogue in